Coffman Memorial Union: History

 In 1999, the building began preparing for a second significant renovation.
 In 2001, the Board of Regents approved the $71.5 million budget and construction began the following month, lasting until 2003.
 Almost all traces of the 1976 renovation were removed, and the building's exterior was restored to its original appearance.
 While the interior's old terrazzo floors and light fixtures were brought back, it was also modernized, such as with the addition of air conditioning.
 The lower floors were greatly expanded to include the main University of Minnesota Bookstore, food vendors, offices, lounges, and the glass "Cube" which sits adjacent to Washington Avenue.
 Additionally, a new 1,900-car parking garage opened behind the building, with 400 short term parking spaces.
 When the building reopened, the Al-Madinah and American Indian cultural centers were also given space inside.

 The statue of Goldy Gopher that was unveiled in 2013.

 In 2013, the second floor was renovated.
 The new design features the cultural centers' spaces surrounding an open section in the middle.
 It also includes conference rooms and several more open areas for students to utilize.
-That same year, a large statue of the university's mascot, Goldy Gopher, was unveiled in front of Coffman, which has since become a popular spot for students to take pictures at.
+That same year, a large statue of the university's mascot, Goldy Gopher, was unveiled in front of Coffman, which has since become a popular spot for students to take pictures.

 On January 19, 2018, Coffman, along with the buildings lining Northrop Mall and a few in the surrounding area, was listed on the National Register of Historic Places as part of the Northrop Mall Historic District.

 In 2019, after 16 months of study, a university task force recommended removing Lotus Coffman's name from the building due to his racist and anti-Semitic policies.